 Shaft Alignment method/Steps

-- Install the alignment jig also known as Alignment fixture to shaft B and attach the dial indicator to the jig as illustrated in Fig. 1.
+- Install the alignment jig also known as the Alignment fixture to shaft B and attach the dial indicator to the jig as illustrated in Fig. 1.

 - Turn Shaft B Once to check for normal contact between the dial indicator on Shaft A.

-- Then turn Shaft A by 180 degree, then with Shaft A at this position, turn Shaft B once to check for normal contact with the dial indicator on Shaft A. then bring a dial indicator at the top of the shaft and set it at zero.
+- Then turn Shaft A by 180 degrees, then with Shaft A at this position, turn Shaft B once to check for normal contact with the dial indicator on Shaft A. then bring a dial indicator at the top of the shaft and set it at zero.

-- Remove the alignment jig from Shaft B and attach it to Shaft A. Set the dial indicator above shaft B and perform the same measurements as mentioned above (Refer Example 2 in Fig 2)
+- Remove the alignment jig from Shaft B and attach it to Shaft A. Set the dial indicator above shaft B and perform the same measurements as mentioned above (Refer to Example 2 in Fig 2)

 The alignment jig used for this must be free of any deflection to minimize measurement errors.

 Preparation of Alignment Map

 Depict the position of the rotor, the driver supports, and driven equipment such as the steam turbine, and the compressor in a reduced scale on graph paper and plot measurements on it.
 By this graph, one can easily find the present position of each rotor and the thickness of the shims to be used for adjustment.
 (Refer to fig. 3)

 - The final alignment before connecting the process gas piping shall be carried out in accordance with the cold alignment map issued by the vendor.

 - If an unallowable misalignment exceeding the cold alignment map limitation is observed, correction shall be made by adding or removing the shims beneath the compressor leg supports.